CipherXin/CipherXin/README.md

 - 👋 Hi, I’m IA.
-- 👀 I’m interested in Game design and Front end
+- 👀 I’m interested in Game design, Front end and Python
 - 🌱 I’m currently learning Frontend
 - 💞️ I’m looking to collaborate on anything related to both
 - 📫 How to reach me i.am.inioluwaolivia@gmail.com